More snow this weekend! Stay warm, ellen

 REMEMBER: Cell Phone Numbers Go Public this month.

-REMINDER..... all cell phone numbers are being released to telemarketing companies and you will start to receive sales calls
+REMINDER..... all cell phone numbers are being released to telemarketing companies and you will start to receive sales calls.

-To prevent this, call the following number from your cell phone (or any phone as well): 888-382-12
+To prevent this, call the following number from your cell phone (or any phone as well): 888-382-1222.

 It is the National DO NOT CALL list.
 It will only take a minute of your time..
 It blocks your number for five (5) years.
-You must call from the cell phone number you want to have block
+You must call from the cell phone number you want to have blocked.
+You cannot call from a different phone number.

 https://www.donotcall.gov/default.aspx